avn-0216-m/identity-enforcement-drone/README.md

 - avatar: The picture that will be used when enforcing an identity.
 - display_name: The display name that will replace an enforced users original display name when enforcing an identity.
 - replacement_lexicon: A list of words and phrases that will be used to build a "replacement message" roughly the length of the user's original message.
 - user_id: The discord ID of the identity's owner.
-Not usually used.
+Only used for grouping and storing identities in 3161's database.

 # Enforcements